Mississippi Forestry Consulting FAQs

 What’s the best timber to sell in Mississippi?

-Mississippi’s forest industry is one of the strongest in the South and timber value depends on a wide range of factors.
+Mississippi’s forest industry is one of the strongest in the South, and timber value depends on a wide range of factors.
 Determining the best time to sell your timber in Mississippi requires an experienced forestry consultant.
 This experience will help you determine the factors that will dictate the best time to sell your timber, which most commonly depends on species, product class, and the current timber market demand.

-Pulpwood: This is of slightly lower value but is consistently in demand in Mississippi, making it a valuable commodity any time of year.
-Used for paper and biomass, pine pulpwood and mixed hardwood pulpwood are perhaps the most popular and in demand pulpwood in Mississippi.
+Pulpwood: This is slightly lower in value but is consistently in demand in Mississippi, making it a valuable commodity year-round.
+Used for paper and biomass, pine pulpwood and mixed hardwood pulpwood are perhaps the most popular and in-demand pulpwood in Mississippi.

 What can I do for pest control in my Mississippi forest?